nodejs/node/doc/guides/investigating_native_memory_leak.md

 When trying to create a memory leak you need to ensure that the compiler has not optimized out the code that creates the leak.
-For example, assigning the result of `malloc()` to either a global variable or a variable that is read the compiler will optimize out the loop with the malloc and valgrind does not report a problem (since it no longer exists in the code being run).
+For example, by assigning the result of the allocation to either a global variable or a variable that will be read afterwards the compiler will not optimize it out along with the malloc and Valgrind will properly report the memory leak.
+If `malloc_holder` in the example above is made into a local variable then the compiler may freely remove it along with the allocations (since it is not used) and Valgrind will not find any leaks since they will no longer exist in the code being run.

 Running valgrind on this code shows the following: